[FIX] CS GO ‘Failed to Find a Dedicated Server’ Error

 7. Inside the game folder, open the Maps folder, then right-click on the workshop folder and choose Delete from the newly appeared context menu.

-8. Now that you have successfully unsubscribed to every relevant workshop map and deleted the folder that contained the remaining remnant files, go ahead and re-subscribe to every workshop map, then launch the game and see if the problem is now resolved.
+8. Now that you have successfully unsubscribed from every relevant workshop map and deleted the folder that contained the remnant files, go ahead and resubscribe to every workshop map, then launch the game and see if the problem is now resolved.

-In case the problem is still not resolved as you’re still seeing the ‘Failed to find a dedicated server‘ error, move down to the next potential fix below.
+In case the problem is still not resolved and you still see the ‘Failed to find a dedicated server‘ error, move down to the next potential fix below.

-Method 4: Ensuring that your NAT is OPEN
+Method 4: Ensure that Your NAT is OPEN

-In case you’re still encountering the same problem even after following every potential fix below, chances are you’re actually dealing with a NAT (Network Address Translation) issue.
+If you’re still encountering the same problem even after following every potential fix below, chances are you’re dealing with a NAT (Network Address Translation) issue.
 This important metric will ultimately determine if the game server accepts the connection with the machine or not.

-1. Open up a Run dialog box by pressing Windows key + R to open up a Run dialog box.
-Next, type ”’ms-settings:gaming-xboxnetworking’ inside the text box, then press Enter to open up the Xbox Networking tab of the Gaming Settings app.
+1. Open up a Run dialog box by pressing Windows key + R. Next, type ‘ms-settings:gaming-xboxnetworking‘ inside the text box, then press Enter to open up the Xbox Networking tab of the Gaming Settings app.

 2. Inside the Xbox Networking tab, wait until the operation is complete, then check the NAT Type once the results are displayed.

-Note: If the Nat Type shows at ‘Closed’ or ‘Teredo is unable to qualify‘, you can conclude that the problem is indeed occurring due to your NAT.
+Note: If the NAT Type shows as ‘Closed’ or ‘Teredo is unable to qualify‘, you can conclude that the problem is indeed occurring due to your NAT.

-In case the investigation above has revealed that you are indeed dealing with a NAT issue, you need to open it from your router settings.
-With the vast majority of routers, you will be able to do this opening Universal Plug and Play (UPnP).
+If the investigation above revealed that you are indeed dealing with a NAT issue, you need to open it from your router settings.
+With the vast majority of routers, you can do this by opening Universal Plug and Play (UPnP).

-UPnP is an industry-standard for years now, but if you’re using an older router model, you will likely need to forward the ports used by Steam and CS GO manually in order to allow the game serves to communicate with your computer.
+UPnP has been an industry standard for years now, but if you’re using an older router model, you will likely need to forward the ports used by Steam and CS GO manually to allow the game servers to communicate with your computer.

 Here’s a quick guide on how to do this:

-Note: The instructions below are general since the exact steps of forwarding ports manually will be different from router to router.
+Note: The instructions below are general since the exact steps of forwarding ports manually will vary from router to router.

-1. Open your default browser, type one of the following address and press Enter to access your router settings:
+1. Open your default browser, type one of the following addresses, and press Enter to access your router settings:

 192.168.0.1 or 192.168.1.1

-Note: If none of these generic addresses end up taking you to the login screen of your router, you will need to find out the correct address of your router.
+Note: If none of these generic addresses take you to the login screen of your router, you will need to find out the correct address of your router.

-2. Once you’re at the login screen, insert the custom login credentials if you previously established any.
-Else, use 1234 or admin for both password and username and see if you’re able to get in (most router manufacturers use these defaults)
+2. Once you’re at the login screen, enter the custom login credentials if you previously established any.
+Else, use 1234 or admin for both the username and password to see if you’re able to get in.
+Most router manufacturers use these defaults.

-Note: In case the generic login credentials don’t work and you don’t know your custom credentials, press and hold on the reset button on the back of your router to revert back to the default values.
+Note: If the generic login credentials don’t work and you don’t know your custom credentials, press and hold the reset button on the back of your router to revert to the default values.

 Forwarding Ports